ZahoorCodes/ZahoorCodes/README.md

 # Hello!

-As an experienced Tech Lead with over 8 years of experience in software engineering, I have a strong understanding of SDLC techniques and software quality analysis.
-My expertise lies in computer science and engineering, and I am currently working with Ngagerx Private Ltd (cb physiotherapy) as a Tech Lead.
+As an experienced Tech Lead with over 9 years of experience in software engineering, I have a strong understanding of SDLC techniques and software quality analysis.
+My expertise lies in computer science and engineering, and I am currently working with Ngagerx Private Ltd (CB Physiotherapy) as a Tech Lead.

 My hands-on experience with Ruby on Rails technology (Rails 5 and Rails 6) and PHP technology (Core PHP, Codeigniter, and Laravel) has helped me build and customize complex web applications and deploy code on both VPS and shared hosts.
 Additionally, I am proficient in ASP.NET MVC Entity Framework, which I learned in the initial phase of my career.